php-fig/fig-standards/proposed/security-disclosure-publication-meta.md

 -------------

-A key aspect here is that the information flow should be as structured as possible to help in automating things as much possible.
+A key aspect here is that the information flow should be as structured as possible to enable as much automation as possible.
 For example, vulnerabilities should be published in a defined location and in a defined format.
 Inspiration could be taken from [1].